 |Indications||A mucopolysaccharide storage disorder should be considered in patients with coarse facies, hepatosplenomegaly, developmental regression, corneal clouding, stiff joints and dysostosis multiplex.

-The MPS analysis can be used as a screening tool for patients with a suspected MPS storage disorder.
+The MPS urine analysis can be used as a screening tool for patients with a suspected MPS storage disorder.
 This analysis includes the quantification of individual glycosaminoglycans (chondroitin sulfate, dermatan sulfate, heparan sulftate, and keratan sulfate) as well as total GAGs.

 Quantitative total glycosaminoglycans can also be ordered separately and used to monitor patients with an MPS disorder who are receiving treatment such as enzyme replacement therapies.